 In addition to the limited supply of product, a lack of staff is putting added stress on the crew.
 Student employees returning to school in the fall and a general scarcity of workers available for hire, have left the business with a skeleton crew to fulfill mounting orders and complete increasing bike repairs.
 They are all close to burning out if something doesn’t change, according to Mayer.

-As a result, Mayer, Dineen and Collins have agreed it is in the best interest of their small team’s wellbeing to close Sundays and Mondays, despite the obvious loss of revenue that will result from the closure.
+As a result, Mayer, Dineen and Collins have agreed it is in the best interest of their small team’s wellbeing to close Mondays & Tuesdays, despite the obvious loss of revenue that will result from the closure.
 The partners hope their loyal customers will understand this is a temporary, but necessary, measure that will allow them to better serve their community in the long run.